EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-diagnostics.md

     ```bash
     sudo -u sashireputationd bash -c 'journalctl --user -u sashimono-reputationd | tail -n <number of lines>'
     ```
   - Following are the prerequisite checks.
-Instance creation will be skipped, if any of them fails.
+Instance creation will be skipped if any of them fails.
     - Your host should support IPV4.
       - Enable IPV4 support if not.
     - Your host should be in the [minimum version](https://raw.githubusercontent.com/EvernodeXRPL/evernode-test-resources/main/definitions/definitions.json) required.